 HIFA Annual Review 2008 (PDF 1.3Mb)

-Every member of the HIFA2015 email forum has a signature profile, which is added to the end of each message they send to the group.
-In addition, some members have given specific permission for their profile to be included in the HIFA2015 Members Directory to facilitate one-to-one networking between members:
+Every member of HIFA has a signature profile, which is added to the end of each message they send to the group.
+In addition, some members have given specific permission for their profile to be included in the HIFA Members Directory to facilitate one-to-one networking between members, or have sent a message to HIFA, thereby making their profile available in the public domain:

 HIFA2015 Evaluation Report